-- The location and shape of a defect, and not just the depth are important. - Local authorities should devote more of their resources to road surface renewal or resurfacing programmes, rather than short-term, emergency patching. - Minor roads and off-road cycle facilities, where most cycling occurs, should be given greater priority in highway maintenance policies and procedures (including winter maintenance), while the whole-life upkeep of off-road cycle routes should be planned and costed-in from the outset. - Safe and convenient cycle access should be retained at the site of road/streetworks, wherever possible. - Utility companies must ensure that reinstatements are safe for cycling and remain safe.
+- For cyclists, the location and shape of a defect, not just the depth, are important.
+All guidance should therefore emphasise that special consideration must be given to the type of defect listed below (3a). - Local authorities should devote more of their resources to road surface renewal or resurfacing programmes, rather than short-term, emergency patching. - Minor roads and off-road cycle facilities, where most cycling occurs, should be given greater priority in highway maintenance policies and procedures (including winter maintenance), while the whole-life upkeep of off-road cycle routes should be planned and costed-in from the outset. - Highway authorities should be encouraged to use bicycles with sensors to monitor road and cycle track surface quality, and to use specialised narrower vehicles to keep cycle tracks free of debris and vegetation, or from snow and ice. - Safe and convenient cycle access should be retained at road/streetworks, wherever possible. - Utility companies must ensure that reinstatements are safe, and remain safe, for cycling; and that cycle signing, coloured surfacing and other features are retained or enhanced.
 Where utility companies perform to a poor standard, local authorities must oblige them to reinstate to a proper condition. - Authorities should respond quickly to any reports made by cyclists alerting them to road defects.
-Online tools (e.g. Cycling UK's Fill that Hole) are an effective channel for this.
+Online tools (e.g. Cycling UK's Fill that Hole) are an effective channel for this. - The providers of defect management systems for highway authorities should integrate their products with Fill that Hole and similar public defect-reporting websites, to facilitate two-way communication between site-users and highway authorities.